websanco/liferay-learn/docs/dxp/7.x/en/using-search/installing-and-upgrading-a-search-engine/elasticsearch/upgrading-elasticsearch/upgrading-to-elasticsearch-7.md

 1. Re-index all search and spell check indexes.

+1. Restore Search Tuning indexes from the snapshot.
+(If you were previously using these features so you may have data stored in these indexes.)

 1. Verify that Search Tuning entries have been carried over.

 ## Upgrading Elasticsearch